-The spending agreement again included adjustments to the Public Service Loan Forgiveness (PSLF) program, setting aside another \$350 million to allow Direct Loan borrowers who made 120 otherwise qualifying payments - but under an extended or graduated repayment plan instead of another approved plan - to qualify for loan cancellation under PSLF.
+The spending agreement again included adjustments to the PSLF program, setting aside another \$50 million to allow Federal Direct Loan borrowers who made 120 otherwise qualifying payments - but under an extended or graduated repayment plan instead of another approved plan - to qualify for loan cancellation under PSLF.
 Certain graduated or extended monthly payments that fell below the amount specified under the standard 10-year plan can now qualify for forgiveness.
-The FY 2018 funding bill included \$350 million for this initiative for a total of \$700 million over the last two fiscal years.
-The spending package instructed the U.S. Department of Education (ED) to develop a simple method for borrowers to apply for forgiveness under the new provisions, and approved \$2.3 million for ED to reach out to borrowers who would otherwise qualify for PSLF but are enrolled in an ineligible repayment plan.
+The FY 2018 and FY 2019 funding bills each included \$350 million for this initiative for a total of \$750 million over the last three fiscal years.
+The FY 2020 funding package also allocated nearly \$1.8 billion to support the administration of federal student aid, and included language allowing students to use up to \$10,000 from their 529 education savings accounts to pay down student debt.